twollnik/YETI/README.rst

 Run the model
 ^^^^^^^^^^^^^

-All interactions with YETI use the script ``run_yeti.py`` from the project root directory.
-Run the script from the command line:
+All interactions with YETI use the script ``run_yeti.py``.
+Run the script on the command line:
 ``python -m run_yeti``.
 Make sure that you run the script from the repository root directory.